openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/export_import_course.rst

  ensure they are set as intended.
 For more information, see :ref:`Scheduling Your Course`.

-.. _Work with the targz file:
+.. _Work with the targz File:

 ******************************
-Work with the .tar.gz file
+Work with the .tar.gz File
 ******************************

 Courses are exported and imported in .tar.gz files containing OLX, an edX